igrishaev/dos-and-donts/README.md

   layout leaks, you cannot open a link in a new window and they break W3C standards.

-- Even with Javascript turned off, you client must see important information on their screen.
+- Even with Javascript turned off, your client must see important information on their screen.

 - Don't make you own widgets to substitute standard ones (inputs, drop-downs,